 The name Ouroboros is Greek in origin.
-Oura means tail, while Boros is translated as eating.
+Oura means tail while Boros is translated as eating.
 Taken together, it means ‘tail devourer’ or ‘one who eats the tail’.
 As a symbol, it depicts a serpent consuming its own tail.

 The mathematical symbol for infinity is said to be derived from a version of Ouroboros, with the serpent looped once before consuming its own tail.
-The Ouroboros also appears in numerous examples of Masonic imagery, particularly during the 17th century.
+The Ouroboros also appears on numerous examples of Masonic imagery, particularly during the 17th century.

 Symbols Menu: